Barbara Slatter was born in 1908 in Kenya.

 After her marriage to Rodney Williams in 1968, Barbara continued with negotiations on her estate.
 Following Rodney’s death in 1984, when he left a substantial bequest to Barbara, she determined to establish a single Trust to support OHNS in Australia, which would be dedicated to the memory of her two husbands.
 The Trust Deed was signed in 1986 to establish the Passe & Williams Foundation.

-Barbara made it clear on many occasions that her money must only be used in the pursuit of excellence.
-The Trustees have remained faithful to her wishes and have encapsulated this principle in the motto that forms part of the crest of the Foundation, namely “Semper ad Excellentiam Persequendam” – Always in Pursuit of Excellence
+Barbara was clear that her bequest must only be used in the pursuit of excellence.
+The Trustees have remained faithful to her wishes and have encapsulated this principle in the motto that forms part of the crest of the Foundation, namely “Semper ad Excellentiam Persequendam” – Always in Pursuit of Excellence.

-Download an extended history of the Passe and Williams Foundation, as written by the first Trustees, by clicking the link below.Download
+Download an extended history of the Passe & Williams Foundation, as written by the first Trustees, by clicking the link below.Download